By Bill Minahan | December 22, 2020 | 0 Comments

 The fines and consequences of HIPAA violations can cost you your practice.
-If you’re not educated on HIPAA BAA requirements, they can be easy to violate.
+If you are not educated on HIPAA BAA requirements, then they can be easy to violate.

 The following HIPAA BAA checklist will provide you with everything you need to know about BAA compliance.